What is Resilience?

 The Greater Manchester Resilience Strategy will be accompanied by a 5-year Implementation Plan that will be refreshed at regular intervals between now and 2030.
 It will set out an ambitious agenda of short, medium and long term actions we need to take to become more resilient.

 Our resilience journey is therefore one that is ongoing.
 We are at a critical moment of time as we use our devolved budgets and powers to reshape local services to meet local needs and we are committed to putting resilience at the heart of this.
 The Greater Manchester Resilience Strategy will ultimately inform where we will implement a range of interventions to improve the future resilience of the city region.

 Greater Manchester is proud to be part of two worldwide movements that are fostering new approaches to resilience and in so doing helping to protect communities and keep them safe.

 United Nation’s Making Cities Resilient Campaign

 In 2014 Greater Manchester’s ten districts became role models in the United Nation’s Making Cities Resilient Campaign.
 The ambition of this campaign and of Greater Manchester is to deliver the international commitment of the United Nation’s Sendai Framework for Disaster Risk Reduction 2015 – 2030.
-The Sendai Framework aims to drive a substantial reduction of disaster risk and losses in lives, livelihoods and health and in the economic, physical, social, cultural and environmental assets of persons, businesses, communities and countries.
+The Sendai Framework aims to drive a substantial reduction of disaster risk and associated losses, whether these are losses in lives, livelihoods and health or losses of economic, physical, social, cultural and environmental assets of persons, businesses, communities and countries.

 100 Resilient Cities (100RC) programme